-We’ve all experienced taking a run in wet weather, only to arrive home with our feet soaked.
-Running shoes should protect your feet!
-But the reality is, some of them aren’t geared for wet conditions.
+We’ve all experienced running in wet weather, only to arrive home with our feet soaked.
+You could consider it an occupational hazard.
+But running shoes should protect your feet!
+The reality is, though, that some/many of them aren’t geared for keeping feet dry in wet conditions.

 The best Gore-Tex running shoes have been specifically made to prevent wet feet on runs.
 If you aren’t sure what Gore-Tex is, pop down to the bottom and read all about it.
-But we can guarantee your waterlogged-feet running days will be drastically reduced with a pair of these shoes.
+We can guarantee your waterlogged-feet running days will be drastically reduced with a pair of these shoes.

 Let’s check out our top choices for the best Gore-Tex running shoes.